Permafrost/Tundra/README.md

       Defaults to parsing `$contents` as [XML], if neither `$content.types`, `$content.type`, `$schemas` nor `$schema` are specified.
     * `$encoding` is an optional character set to use when the `$contents` is provided as a list of input streams or byte arrays.
-Defaults to the Java virtual machine [default charset].
+Defaults to [UTF-8].
   * Outputs:
     * `$documents` is an IData[] document list of the parsed `$contents`, where `$documents[n]` is the parsed version of `$contents[n]`.